indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Happens When You Get an OWI for the First Time in Indiana?

 Upon an OWI conviction in Indiana, the BMV can withdraw an offender’s driving privileges.
-A first-time OWI is a class C misdemeanor if the offender’s BAC was at least 0.08 percent but not up to 0.15 percent.
+A first-time OWI is a class C misdemeanor if the offender’s BAC is at least 0.08 percent but not up to 0.15 percent.
 The court penalizes this offense with the incarceration of up to sixty days and a $500 fine.
 If the BAC is higher than 0.15 percent, it is a class A misdemeanor, and offenders can pay a $5000 fine and face a maximum jail term of a year.
-The BMV can also suspend the offender’s license for up to 180 days and order the installation of an ignition interlock device.
+The BMV may also suspend the offender’s license for up to 180 days and order the installation of an ignition interlock device.

 How Likely Is Jail Time After a First OWI in Indiana?